ngomezcn/MLP/README.md

 unsigned int flap_offsets = [0x02662358, 0x10, 0x10, 0x0, 0x8, 0x20, 0x18, 0xDC];
 ```

-4. Create the object that will manage the "connection" with the program var
+4. Pass the compensation matrix to and instance of the library, this will autoload get the dynamic address.
 ``` cpp
     Addy64 myFlaps(flap_offsets);
 ```